santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Notes.md

 ```

 ```
+a natural language processing (NLP) system developed by Open AI

 Deng, J. and Lin, Y., 2022.
 The benefits and challenges of ChatGPT: An overview. _Frontiers in Computing and Intelligent Systems_, _2_(2), pp.81-83.